MicrosoftDocs/xamarin-communitytoolkit/docs/views/lazyview.md

 ---
 title: "Xamarin Community Toolkit LazyView"
-description: "This article explains how to use LazyView."
+description: "This article explains how to use LazyView, which lets you delay the initialization of a View."
 author: pedro
 ms.author: joverslu
 ms.date: 02/11/2021